Aryagarg23/G-Code-Assembler/README.md

 # G-Code Assembler and Viewer

-This project allows users to assemble G-code and view it through a web interface, featuring a Flask backend and a React front-end for visualizing G-code commands.
+This project allows users to assemble G-code and view it through a web interface and download the result as a .STL file, featuring a Flask backend and a React front-end for visualizing G-code commands.
 The entire project can be started with a single command.

 ## Table of Contents
 - [Prerequisites](#prerequisites)